Lyft shares hit record low, piling pressure on Uber ahead of IPO

-SAN FRANCISCO (Reuters) - Lyft Inc’s stock slumped nearly 11% on Wednesday to a record low after the ride-hailing company posted a deep quarterly loss, putting pressure on Uber Technologies Inc as it prepares to price its initial public offering.
+SAN FRANCISCO, May 8 (Reuters) - Lyft Inc’s stock slumped more than 9% on Wednesday to a record low after the ride-hailing company posted a deep quarterly loss, putting pressure on Uber Technologies Inc as it prepares to price its initial public offering.

-Lyft lost $1.1 billion for the March quarter, the company said on Tuesday, although analysts applauded its revenue growth.
-With the latest drop, Lyft shares are now down 27% from their March 28 IPO price, giving the company a market capitalization of about $15 billion.
+Lyft lost $1.1 billion for the March quarter, the company said on Tuesday, though analysts applauded its revenue growth.
+With the latest drop, Lyft shares are now down 26% from their March 28 IPO price, giving the company a market capitalization of about $15 billion.

 Lyft’s sharp decline since its Wall Street debut will weigh on investors considering whether to buy shares of larger rival Uber, which is slated to price its own IPO on Thursday.